GirkovArpa/temps-lite-rust/README.md

 - [ ] Shortcut support
 - [ ] Autostart on login

+## Usage

+Download the [Quark](https://quark.sciter.com/) executable corresponding to your operating system from the [Releases](https://github.com/GirkovArpa/temps-lite/releases).
+If it's not available, simply run the appropriate Sciter binary inside this folder.
+They can be downloaded [here](https://github.com/c-smile/sciter-sdk) under `bin.lnx`, `bin.osx`, or `bin.win`.

 ## Credits

 This application was forked from the original [temps](https://github.com/jackd248/temps) repository.
-Unlike that project, however, this one is based on [Sciter](https://sciter.com/) instead of Electron.
+Unlike that project, this one is based on [Sciter](https://sciter.com/) instead of Electron.

 The weather icons are made by the [original author](https://github.com/jackd248).
 If you would like to use them in your own project, you can find the icons on [Github](https://github.com/jackd248/weather-iconic) or at the [Noun Project](https://thenounproject.com/konradmichalik/collection/weather/).